Governance

 • Risk of offset printing market shrinking

-• Risk caused by currency exchange fluctuations
+• Risk caused by foreign exchange fluctuations

 2